tgerstendoerfer/jekyll.lrwebengine/README.md

 Installation
 ------------

-Fork/clone the repository directly to your `~/Library/Application Support/Adobe/Lightroom/Web Galleries` directory on OS&nbsp;X, or `%APPDATA%\Adobe\Lightroom\Web Galleries` on Windows.
+To install the gallery, just clone the repository directly to your personal *Web Galleries* folder;
+`~/Library/Application Support/Adobe/Lightroom/Web Galleries` on OSX, or
+`%APPDATA%\Adobe\Lightroom\Web Galleries` on Windows, respectively.

 Usage
 -----